New constraints on modelling the random magnetic field of the MW: Results

 \subsection{UHECR deflection}

+Detailed knowledge of the structure and properties of large-scale and small-scale random fields is needed for many astrophysical purposes.
+Extragalactic charged particles are deflected by the GMF.
+For the identification of UHECR sources and the prediction of deflection patterns detailed knowledge of the GMF is essential.
+Deflection maps are used which are obtained by approximating the net deflection angle $\Theta$ by computing the integral along the LOS $\ell$ (see e.g. \cite{kachelriess07})

-Fig. \ref{fig:def_new} shows the deflection map of UHECR protons with energy of 60~EeV.
-The overall shape of the deflection map is well preserved, but we find small-scale structures as well as in general slightly larger values of deflection angles.
+where $r_g = pc/Z q_e B_\perp$ is the Larmor radius, $Zq_e$ being the charge of particle, $c$ the speed of light and $p$ the momentum perpendicular to the magnetic field $\mathbf{B}$.
+Fig. \ref{fig:def_new} shows the deflection map of UHECR protons with energy of 60~EeV for the original JF12 model and for our model.
+The overall shape of the deflection map is well preserved, but we find small-scale structures.

-Fig. \ref{fig:cumul_defl} shows the fraction of the sky over which UHECR deflections (for 60~EeV protons) are larger than a threshold deflection angle of $\delta_{th}$.
+Fig. \ref{fig:cumul_defl} shows the fraction of the sky over which UHECR deflections (for 60~EeV protons) are larger than a threshold deflection angle of $\delta_\mathrm{th}$.
 We find that deflections larger than 10$^\circ$ only cover approximately ten per cent of the sky.
-It can be seen that our model yields slightly higher values of deflection angles than the JF12 model.
+It can be seen that our model yields slightly higher values of deflection angles for the single realization that is shown than the JF12 model.
 The large-scale distribution is conserved, but we find large changes in the local distribution of the deflection angles.
-Such local structures are not resolved by the JF12 model, because of the insufficient treatment of the small-scale magnetic field therein.
-We conclude that with our model predictions on the source of UHECRs are possible with significantly improved accuracy.
+We quantify the variance in the observables due to the random component in a way that JF12 cannot, because of their insufficient treatment of the small-scale magnetic field.
+We conclude that with our model the uncertainties in the deflection angles can be estimated and note that one cannot get around this astrophysical variance unless it would be possible to map the small-scale component of the magnetic field of the Milky Way in detail.

 We find that the small-scale structure of the UHECR deflection maps vary for different realizations.
 In order to estimate the influence of choice of realization of the small-scale magnetic field on the UHECR deflection maps, we calculate the standard deviation of each pixel of the deflection map by varying the small-scale random field realizations.
-Fig. \ref{fig:def_stddv} shows that the deflection in the central part of the Galactic disk is stronger affected by the choice of the random field realization.
+The lower panel of Fig. \ref{fig:def_stddv} shows that the deflection in the central part of the Galactic disk is more strongly affected by the choice of the random field realization.
+This is due to the larger amplitude of the small-scale field.
+In order to identify sources of UHECRs the investigation of absolute deflection and its uncertainty are important.
+Studying UHECR sources in the plane is difficult, primarily because of the absolute high deflection angles which are not well constrained by GMF models.
+But even if an accurate model of the large scale field were available, one would still have to worry about the problem of the small scale field.
+Clearly we are far from that situation.